nielsbasjes/modbus-website/content/_index.md

     - Eastron SDM 630 Electricity Meter
     - Thermia Genesis Heatpump
     - SunSpec compliant devices.
+- A generic (i.e. works with all schemas with almost no effort) GraphQL wrapper that enables access to any Modbus device over GraphQL.

 {{% notice style="info" title="Intended as an open mapping standard" %}}
 The way the mapping is defined is an open format and can be reimplemented into any programming language by anyone.